-James Comey Sang Beyonce's "Sandcastles" During An FBI Briefing & I'm Shook
+James Comey Said He Sang This Beyoncé Song During An FBI Briefing & I'm Shook

 At this point, I'm convinced that everyone's a fan of Beyoncé.
 Even famous people can't help but voice their adoration over the superstar and her hypnotic hits, including former FBI Director James Comey.
 According to The Hill, James Comey sang Beyoncé's "Sandcastles" during an FBI briefing, and I'm so stirred.

 In an interview with PBS News Hour on May 1, Comey recalled the time he sang the slow tune (which is from Beyoncé's sixth and most recent studio album, Lemonade) after being handed a file with the code name "Sandcastles."

 “They always have weird code names,” Comey explained, according to The Hill.
 “It was ‘Sandcastles,’ and so I said ‘Beyoncé!’
 And I was the only one in the room who had any idea what I was talking about.
 People were like ‘What?’
 I said, ‘We built sandcastles’… Honest to God, I sung like that.”

 Wow.
 I don't know if I'm more appalled over the fact that no one knew the song or that Comey broke out in a full power ballad about a broken relationship in a room full of FBI agents.
 But also, in the same interview, Comey said he enjoys listening to Taylor Swift and Kendrick Lamar, too, which might be even more surprising than his affinity for Bey.
 IDK, but this is all too much and way beyond my expectations of an FBI director.